alecGraves/hare-sublime-syntax/README.md

 ## Installation

-Copy this folder into your Sublime Text `Packages` directory.
+Clone/Copy this folder into your Sublime Text `Packages` directory.